 It is important that all Wisconsin citizens have access to information on housing.
-The University of Wisconsin-Extension provides resources on the topics of renting and home ownership.
+The University of Wisconsin-Madison Division of Extension provides resources on the topics of renting and home ownership.

 Rent Smart: A Tenant Training Program